Weighted Model Counting in FO2 with Cardinality Constraints and Counting Quantifiers: A Closed Form Formula

-\end{arxiv} where $n$ is the cardinality of the domain and $w$ is a \emph{weight function} that associates a real number to each interpretation $\omega$.
-FOL theories $\Phi$ and weight functions $w$ which admit polynomial-time WFOMC w.r.t the domain cardinality are called \emph{domain-liftable} \cite{LIFTED_PI_KB_COMPLETION}.
-In the past decade, multiple extensions of FO$^2$ (the fragment of FOL with two variables) have been proven to be domain-liftable \cite{kazemi2016new,kuusisto2018weighted,kuzelka2020weighted}. \begin{arxiv} These results are formulated over a special class of weight functions known as \emph{symmetric weight functions} \cite{Symmetric_Weighted} and utilise lifted inference rules which can exploit the symmetry of FOL formulas in a rule-based manner. \end{arxiv}
+where $n$ is the cardinality of the domain and $w$ is a \emph{weight function} that associates a real number to each interpretation $\omega$.
+FOL theories $\Phi$ and weight functions $w$ which admit polynomial-time WFOMC w.r.t the domain cardinality are called \emph{domain-liftable} \cite{domain_lifted_defintion}.
+In the past decade, multiple extensions of FO$^2$ (the fragment of FOL with two variables) have been proven to be domain-liftable\cite{kazemi2016new,kuusisto2018weighted,kuzelka2020weighted}.

 In this paper, instead of relying on an algorithmic approach to WFOMC, as in \cite{LIFTED_PI_KB_COMPLETION}, our objective is to find a closed-form for WFOMC in FO$^2$ that can be easily extended to larger classes of first-order formulas.
 To this aim, we introduce the novel notion of \emph{lifted interpretation}.
 Lifted interpretations allow us to reconstruct the closed-form formula for First-Order Model Counting (FOMC) in the universally quantified fragment of FO$^2$ as proposed in \cite{Symmetric_Weighted} and to extend it to larger classes of FO formulas.

-We see the following key benefits of the presented formulation: \begin{enumerate} \item \emph{The formula is easily extended to FO$^2$ with existential quantifiers, cardinality constraints and, counting quantifiers, without losing domain-liftability}.
+We see the following key benefits of the presented formulation: \begin{enumerate} \item \emph{The formula is easily extended to FO$^2$ with existential quantifiers, cardinality constraints and counting quantifiers, without losing domain-liftability}.
 A cardinality constraint on an interpretation is a constraint on the number of elements for which a certain predicate holds.
 Counting quantifiers admit expressions of the form $\exists^{\geq m} x\Phi(x)$ expressing that there exist at least $m$ elements that satisfy $\Phi(x)$.
 Previous works have relied on Lagrange interpolation and Discrete Fourier Transform \cite{kuzelka2020weighted} for evaluating cardinality constraints.
 In this work, we deal with cardinality constraints in a completely combinatorial fashion.